meln5674/kink/README.md

 ### ReadWriteMany Storage

 If your parent cluster supports ReadWriteMany storage, you can leverage this in your KinK cluster as well by adding `--set sharedPersistence.enabled=true`.
 By default, KinD does not support this.
 You can use `hack/add-kind-shared-storage.sh` to add this support.
 If your KinD cluster has multiple nodes, you wil need an idential host mount on all KinD nodes.

+### Legacy IPTables

+If your kernel does not support nftables, then you will see errors such as `Couldn't load match `comment':No such file or directory`, and your cluster will fail to start.
+You can set `iptables.useLegacy` to resolve this.